-Key Stakeholders and delivery partners Funding and delivery mechanism Next steps Associated theme MCC, UTC, NRW NRW (longer term), MCC, Active Travel Fund.
-Engage with NRW to understand potential timescales for the delivery of improvements to the existing flood defences and to develop a partnership to steer future outcomes for the river corridor.
-Botanics and environment Reclaiming our streets and spaces Action for future generations
+MCC, UTC, NRW NRW (longer term), MCC, Active Travel Fund.
+MCC, UTC, NRW NRW (longer term), MCC, Active Travel Fund.
+Engage with NRW to understand potential timescales for the delivery of improvements to the existing flood defences and to develop a partnership to steer future outcomes Action for future Key Stakeholde delivery partne CALLVARV Next steps Associated theme MCC, UTC, NR W MCC, Active Travel potential timescales for the delivery of improvements to the existing flood defences and to develop a Reclaiming our streets and spaces